-Reading the results reminded of a conversation that surfaced during a Q&A section of a workshop of mine a while back.
+Reading this reminded me of a conversation that surfaced during a Q&A section of a workshop of mine a while back.
 One of the attendees asked, “I work in a cubicle in a well-known technology firm and I am unhappy.
 How do I know if it is me or if it is my job?
 Do I need to change myself or change my job?”

 I queried the audience to get their responses and the answers ranged from, “Stay at your job while you explore other options,” to “If you are really miserable, find another job quickly and quit this job,” to the most outspoken (and comedic) within the group, “Quit your job now!
 How could you work another day for the evil empire?”